dairyking98/RoboCam-Suite/docs/USER_GUIDE.md

 #### From Calibration File

 1. Select "Calibration File" radio button
-2. Click "Load" button
-3. Navigate to `calibrations/` directory
-4. Select a calibration JSON file
+2. Select a calibration JSON file from the dropdown menu (automatically shows files from `calibrations/` directory)
+3. Click "Load" button
-5. All wells from the calibration will be loaded
+4. All wells from the calibration will be loaded

 #### From Experiment Save File

 1. Select "Experiment Save File" radio button
-2. Click "Load" button
-3. Select an exported experiment settings JSON file
+2. Select an exported experiment settings JSON file from the dropdown menu (automatically shows files from `experiments/` directory)
+3. Click "Load" button
 4. The application will:
    - Load the referenced calibration file
    - Filter to only the wells that were checked in the experiment